 Like with everything, there are exceptions to this rule but that is a more advanced tactic that can be used later on.

 To efficiently run management for Google ads for hair salons, it is important to utilize location targeting since a lot of your business comes from locals.
 It is possible to target anywhere from a 1 to 500 mile radius surrounding your beauty salon.
 You can also exclude locations from seeing your ad.

 It is highly recommended that you keep your radius to 5-10 miles to make the traffic to your ads relevant.
 You don’t want someone from Arizona clicking on your ad if you are located in California.
 This should all depend on whether your salon is located in a city or town and the population density.
 If you are in an area with high population density and more competition, your radius should be smaller.
 If you are in an area with not as many other hair salons and a smaller population, you should make your radius bigger.
 People are more willing to drive further in this case, so it would make the most sense to make that larger radius.

-You can type in an exact address, a city, a state, or a postal code to pick what locations you would like to target.
+You can type in an exact address, a city, a state, or a postal code to pick what locations you would like to target for your PPC ad.

 It is very important that you expand location options and make sure to tick “people in or regularly in your targeted location.”
 This allows for your ads to only be shown to people who are physically in your location of choice.
 So if someone in Irvine, CA looked up “best balayage near me,” your ad will be shown.
 If someone in New York, who has never been to Irvine before, looked up “best balayage in Irvine, CA,” your ad will not be shown.

 These location settings are the most efficient to use in your Google ads for hair salons journey.